iwishiwasaneagle/janhendrikewers.uk/_posts/2022-03-12-pydantic_vs_protobuf_vs_namedtuple_vs_dataclasses.md

 ---
 layout: post
+permalink: pydantic_vs_protobuf_vs_namedtuple_vs_dataclasses.html
-title: Pydantic vs Protobuf vs Namedtuples vs Dataclasses
+title: Pydantic vs Protobuf vs Namedtuples vs Dataclasses.
+Which Python Data Class Is Best?
-description: Comparing four of the most well known data libraries for speed, serialization performance, and automatic data type conversion/checking.
+description: Comparing four of the most well known pytho data class libraries for speed, serialization performance, and automatic data type conversion/checking.
 date: "2022-03-22"
 categories: post
 tags:
   - python
   - pydantic
   - protobuf
+  - performance
 ---

 Before my introduction to [FastAPI](https://fastapi.tiangolo.com/) I was manually crafting classes to hold data.
 This was completely fine, but then [pydantic](https://pydantic-docs.helpmanual.io/) changed the way I thought about this.
 Who wants to write a custom `__init__` class for every data type, with type checking?
 However, over-time I've learnt some of it's limitations and other libraries such as [protobuf](https://github.com/protocolbuffers/protobuf) or [namedtuple](https://docs.python.org/3/library/collections.html#collections.namedtuple) kept cropping up.
 My hunger to over-complicate everything finally made me try them all out and this post is the result of that inability to KISS[^kiss].